ahoymrag/ahoymrag.github.io/1153/albums/songbook23.md

 To your pretty little - pity party
 I must of got my invitation lost in the mail - the SNAIL MAIL!

+I was just
+minding my business
+every body got some business they ought to mind when i wanted a hit from my vape pen so i went to the bathroom where no one could see me

 ## Tarry Through The Night

 #### DM - G - Em F = = C Am F G